-Many churches use the parent and toddler format as a staring point for their outreach to dads, father figures and their children.
+Many churches use the parent and toddler format as a starting point for their outreach to dads, father figures and their children.

 Parent and toddler work is a dynamic opportunity for churches to build relationships, strengthen families and invigorate communities.
 Parent and toddler sessions enable us to engage and befriend families outside the church, and to support them as they grow, progress and face life's challenges.
 However, the parent and toddler world has traditionally been populated by mostly mothers and female carers; relatively few fathers have taken part.
 Who Let The Dads Out? seeks to change that culture by taking the usual parent and toddler format and specifically targeting it at dads, father figures and their children.